 Christina Costelo received her MA in Sociology from the University of California, Santa Cruz and her BA in Psychology from San Francisco State University.
 With a passion in progressive and innovative learning environments, Christina has worked in education for 9 years in a variety of settings.
 Most recently, she worked as a Camp Director for 3 years for Camp Galileo during the summer and an afterschool program quality assessor for OUSD during the school year.
 She has also worked as a Program Director for a nonprofit afterschool program funded by No Child Left Behind where she managed academic programming and wrote extensive guided reading curricula for elementary and middle school students in San Francisco, Oakland, Berkeley and Mountain View.

-The role of Training Coordinator has allowed Christina to bring her love of connecting to people and her project management experience to a mission she feels strongly about.
-She has cultivated her own mindfulness practice since joining the team.
+Christina moved from the Training Coordinator role to the Community Engagement Manager, allowing her to continue to bring her love of connecting to people and her project management experience to a mission she feels strongly about.
+She has cultivated her own mindfulness practice since joining the team in 2011.

 Director of Technology